Last updated on June 6th, 2021

 StashAway does not charge any hidden fees.

-However, here are the 2 main fees that you’ll incur when investing in the Income Portfolio:
+However, there are 2 main fees that you’ll incur when investing with the Income Portfolio:

 #1 Management fee

-StashAway charges you an annual management fee.
-Instead of charging you for transactions, they will charge you based on the amount that you have invested in them.
+StashAway charges you with an annual management fee.
+Instead of charging you for transactions, they will charge you based on the amount that you have invested with them.

 This is great as you are able to make multiple deposits without having to incur any transaction fees.